allistairyu/dns-resolver/writeup.md

 When we receive a response, if an additional section exists, we continue to iterate with an address from the additional section.
 Otherwise, we continue with a nameserver from the authority section.
 If a particular root server is not able to eventually resolve a domain, we try a different root server.
-If we do receive an answer, we store it in the cache with the answer's TTL and return the address (or "Unable to find domain") and the path taken.
+If we ultimately receive an answer, we store it in the cache with the answer's TTL and return the address (or "Unable to find domain") and the path taken.

 ## Discussion/Results

 ## Conclusions/Future Work